csidsocialmedia/csidsocialmedia.github.io/_posts/2014-04-25-Finding-shortest-paths-on-flow-networks.markdown

     1988091->1988160: 1
     1988127->1988091: 1

-On this balanced flow network we can calculate the network inflow (which equals the network outflow) as 10 - this is also the number of individual streams (individual users), and the network total flow is 27.
-Dividing 27 by 10 is 2.7, this is the average flow length (the number of questions answered by an average user).
+On this balanced flow network we can calculate the network inflow from "source" (which equals the network outflow to "sink") as 10.
+This is also the number of individual streams (individual users).
+The network total flow is 27, which is also the total numbers of answers.
+Dividing 27 by 10 we get 2.7, this is the average flow length of the network (the number of questions answered by an average user in the system).

 Now, a particularly interesting question is, given this flow network structure, can we retrive individual ctreams ?
 This idea sounds crazy, but it is not entirely impossible.
 I found that by using the [Dijkstra algorithm](http://en.wikipedia.org/wiki/Dijkstra's_algorithm) recursively it is possible to do this.
-I would not release my scripts here, but we can check the result:
+The Dijkstra algorithm is designed for finding the shortest path between two nodes in a graph:

+    def Dijkstra(G,target):
+        # initialize
+        RG = G.reverse()
+        dist = {}
+        previous = {}
+        for v in RG.nodes():
+            dist[v] = float('inf')
+            previous[v] = 'none'
+        dist[target] = 0
+        u = target
+        # main loop
+        while u!='source' and dist:
+            u = min(dist, key=dist.get)
+            distu = dist[u]
+            del dist[u]
+            for u,v in RG.edges(u):
+                if v in dist:
+                    alt = distu + RG[u][v]['weight']
+                    if alt < dist[v]:
+                        dist[v] = alt
+                        previous[v] = u
+        #retrieve flow
+        path=('source',)
+        last='source'
+        while last!=target:
+            if last in previous:
+                nxt = previous[last]
+                path += (nxt,)
+                last = nxt
+        return path

+By applying the algorithm and adjusting the graph repeatively, we get the following result:

     ('source', 1980082, 'sink'): 1,
     ('source', 1983425, 'sink'): 1,